kmishra9/PL2-AWS-Setup/README.md

 # PL2-AWS-Setup

 ###### TODO
-  - Update "Terraform" user instructions -- remove group creation in instructions
-  - Installing stuff on EC2
+  - Requesting more Workspaces for your region
+  - Automated commenting out of AllowUsers
   - Develop standardized email from admin => researchers in documentation
-  - Requesting more Workspaces for your region
   - Stata installation instructions on Linux and how to use it
   - Create and link to an example, fake, filled-in PL2 Documentation Template
   - Create a template MSSEI + update(redact(copy(KaiserFlu MSSEI)))